 However, we need to define the problem if we want to fix it, especially when your boss is a workaholic.
 Therefore, in this case I will rely on the few sources that are known, in order to capture as good and as bad as possible that definition of “workaholic” and the difference with “being a hard worker”.
 The first step to the solution: recognition and naming of “the problem without a name”.

 Are you an alcoholic or your boss?
-Take matters in your own hand and follow my life changing option at the end of this article.
+Take matters into your own hand and follow my life-changing option at the end of this article.

 Differences between workaholic and hard work

 Here are the differences between the “workaholic” and “hard worker” at a glance – based on typical recognizable symptoms:

 - Workaholics work from self-imposed requirements, whereas hard workers work according to the demands of their boss or function.

 - Workaholics can hardly eliminate the habit of working; hard workers do know the difference between “working” and “not working for a while”.

 - Workaholics work at the expense of other life activities; hard workers sometimes leave work for a weekly game of tennis or a friend’s birthday.

 - Workaholics experience a roller coaster of extremely positive and negative feelings; hard workers have a more stable emotional balance.

 - Workaholics work from a sense of need and pressure; hard workers from passion and enthusiasm.